-Temporary Restraining Orders VS Permanent Restraining Orders
+Temporary Restraining Orders VS Permanent Restraining Orders in Florida

 First, you should understand the difference between temporary and permanent restraining orders.
 Both orders prevent an abuser from interacting with you in the same ways.
 However, the main difference between the orders is the length of time they’re in effect.